Artist talk at the end of the exhibition "Gegenhochdoppel" by Degenhard Andrulat at the KWS Biotechnikum took place on November 15.

 Einbeck, December 16, 2021

-The works of the artist Degenhard Andrulat have enriched the KWS Biotechnikum research building over the past few weeks under the title "Gegenhochdoppel".
-At the finissage, Andrulat's wish was fulfilled for an artist talk in which visitors could also participate; unfortunately, this was not possible at the opening of the show for reasons of infection control.
-Together with the biologist and virologist Professor Dr Ulrich Kalinke (Hannover), the Chairman of the Board of Sprengelfreunde Hannover, Stefan Becker, as well as KWS Board Member Dr Felix Büchting, the artist took a closer look at what art and science have in common and what differences and intersections they have.
+The works of artist Degenhard Andrulat have enriched the KWS Biotechnikum research building over the past few weeks under the title “Gegenhochdoppel”.
+At the finissage, Andrulat's wish for an artist talk, in which visitors could also take part, was fulfilled; unfortunately, this was not possible at the opening of the exhibition due to infection control measures.
+Together with biologist and virologist Professor Dr. Ulrich Kalinke (Hanover), the Chairman of the Board of Sprengelfreunde Hannover, Stefan Becker, and KWS CEO Dr. Felix Büchting, the artist took a closer look at the similarities, differences and overlaps between art and science.
 They discussed how art and creativity enrich everyday scientific work and how a scientific approach can enrich the creative process in art.

 Image title: Artist talk Art and Science | Image line (from left): Dr Felix Büchting, Degenhard Andrulat, Prof. Dr. Ulrich Kalinke and Stefan Becker during conversations about art and science. | Image Author: Julia Lormis | Image usage: Allowed for editorial purposes including source.
 Commercial distribution is not permitted.